zoonderkins/blahdns/README.md

 ## Announcements

+* Finland server will be discontinue at 2022-11-30 (Due to Hetzner price increase)
 * Japan server has been migrate to HostHatch.
 (2022-11-01)
 * Japan and Singapore region currently unstable due to network congestion.
 We try to migrate to other provider soon.
 (Infra donation needed)
 * Beta support `alfis.name` tld. `.anon, .btn, .conf, .index, .merch, .mirror, .mob, .screen, .srv, .ygg`